open-meteo/mapbox-layer/README.md

 ## Overview

 This repository serves as a demonstration of the **Open-Meteo File Protocol** (`om://`) with Mapbox / MapLibre GL JS.
+The `om://` scheme is a custom [MapLibre protocol](https://maplibre.org/maplibre-gl-js/docs/API/functions/addProtocol/) registered via `addProtocol`.
 The `.om` files are hosted on an S3 bucket and can be accessed directly through the protocol handler.

 The core weather data generation and API is hosted in the [open-meteo/open-meteo](https://github.com/open-meteo/open-meteo) repository.